 The old lady had a cup and saucer in her hand.

-The demonstrative determiners are used to talk about persons or things that have already been mentioned.
+The demonstrative determiners are used to talk about persons or things already mentioned.

 This and These refer to the things that are near and can be seen.
-‘That’ and ‘Those’ are used to refer to the things that are at a distance but can be seen.
+‘That’ and ‘Those’ refer to the things that are at a distance but can be seen.

 - We lived in this house for four years.